Go Ad-Free

 The pharmaceutical industry loves brand extension.
 There are few better examples than Tylenol.
 This pain reliever contained a single pain reliever: acetaminophen.
 McNeil Laboratories introduced it in 1955 as TYLENOL Elixir for Children.
 It initially required a doctor’s prescription.
 Now, however, there are more than two dozen Tylenol products on pharmacy shelves.

 For example, Tylenol Cold + Flu Severe contains acetaminophen, dextromethorphan, guaifenesin and phenylephrine.
 Most people don’t know that dextromethorphan is a cough suppressant, guaifenesin is an expectorant and phenylephrine is a decongestant.
+(By the way, oral phenylephrine is probably ineffective as a decongestant.)
+There is also Tylenol Cold + Flu + Cough.
+It contains acetaminophen, dextromethorphan, doxylamine (an antihistamine) and phenylephrine.
+We could go on, but you get the point.

-People often get confused by an OTC ingredients that they cannot pronounce.
+People often get confused by OTC ingredients that they cannot pronounce.
 Once they trust a particular brand, they don’t usually check on new products under that name.

-Aleve is a Nonsteroidal Anti-Inflammatory Drug (NSAID):
+Aleve Is a Nonsteroidal Anti-Inflammatory Drug (NSAID):

 The nonsteroidal anti-inflammatory medicine naproxen was a popular prescription pain reliever in the 1980s.
 It was originally sold under the brand name Naprosyn.

 The FDA approved naproxen for over-the-counter sale in 1994.
 The Bayer company sells it under the brand name Aleve.
-Naproxen is the active ingredient in oral pain reliever, Aleve Liquid Gels.
+Naproxen is the active ingredient in the oral pain reliever, Aleve Liquid Gels.

 What OTC Ingredients Are in New Topical Aleve Products?

-Now, the company has introduced some additional products.
+Now, the company has introduced some other products.
 In addition to five forms of pills, a nighttime pain reliever and a formulation for colds and sinus problems, the Aleve name is also found on several topical medications.

 Aleve Arthritis Pain Gel: